appwrite/demos-for-functions/python/subscribe-to-send-grid/README.md

 # 📧 Add an email to SendGrid list

-A sample Python908iu Cloud Function for adding the given email address to a Sendgrid contact list.
+A sample Python Cloud Function for adding the given email address to a Sendgrid contact list.

 ## 📝 Environment Variables